Pennsylvania

 Important definitions:

-“Security Breach” means unauthorized access and acquisition of computerized data that materially compromises the security or confidentiality of personal information maintained by a covered entity as part of a database of personal information regarding multiple individuals and that causes, or according to the covered entity’s reasonable belief has caused or will cause, loss or injury to any resident of Pennsylvania.
+“Security Breach” means unauthorized access of computerized data that materially compromises the security or confidentiality of personal information maintained by a covered entity as part of a database of personal information regarding multiple individuals and that causes, or according to the covered entity’s reasonable belief has caused or will cause, loss or injury to any resident of Pennsylvania.

 “Encryption” means the use of an algorithmic process to transform data into a form in which there is a low probability of assigning meaning without use of a confidential process or key.